scotow/notigo/README.md

 ## Installing the command

-To build a binary of this command, simply clone the repo and the run `go build .` while being the `cmd/notigo` directory.
+To build a binary of this command, simply clone the repo and the run `go build .` while being in the `cmd/notigo` directory.

 For Arch Linux users, the command is available on the AUR repositories at the following address : [notigo](https://aur.archlinux.org/packages/notigo/).